AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning

-This rules out model size and number of networks as the primary driver of AltNet’s gains and shifts attention to its defining mechanisms.
-Specifically, AltNet’s performance when applied to SAC relies on two interacting processes: (i) preservation of a shared replay buffer that preserves knowledge across resets, and (ii) periodic alternating resets that restore network plasticity.
-To examine the role of each component, we perform experiments that disrupt them individually and in combination (\autoref{fig:buffer-reset-400k}).\\
+The above analyses rule out model size and the number of networks as the primary drivers of AltNet’s gains, so we shift our attention to its defining mechanisms.
+Specifically, AltNet's performance when instantiated with SAC relies on two interacting processes: (i) preserving and reusing experience across resets via a shared replay buffer, and (ii) periodic alternating resets that restore network plasticity.
+To examine the role of each component, we perform experiments that disrupt them individually and in combination (\autoref{fig:buffer-reset-400k}).\\\extraParagraphSpacing{}

 \textbf{RQ3.
-Is the preservation of the replay buffer critical to AltNet’s stability? }The replay buffer plays a critical role in AltNet by providing continuity of learning in the resets.
-If both the network and buffer were reset simultaneously, training would effectively restart from near-scratch, eliminating the benefits of alternating resets.
+Is the preservation of the replay buffer critical to AltNet’s stability? }The replay buffer plays a critical role in AltNet by providing information continuity during resets.
 In the experiments described so far, we have retained every agent interaction in the replay buffer.
 However, most off-policy algorithms do not preserve the full replay buffer indefinitely.
-To test how much buffer preservation is essential for AltNet, we reduced the replay buffer capacity from the default 1M transitions to 400k, replacing old samples in a first-in, first-out manner.
-As shown in \autoref{fig:buffer-reset-400k} (gray curve), reducing replay buffer capacity led to a noticeable decline in performance, compared to runs with the full buffer.
-These results indicate that preserving the full replay buffer is critical for stabilizing resets and maintaining AltNet’s advantage. \\
+To test the impact of buffer preservation on AltNet's performance, we reduced the replay buffer capacity from the default 1M transitions to 400k, replacing old samples in a first-in, first-out manner.
+As shown in \autoref{fig:buffer-reset-400k} (gray curve), reducing replay buffer capacity led to a noticeable decline in performance compared to runs with the full buffer.
+This suggests that preserving the full replay buffer is critical for stabilizing resets and maintaining AltNet’s advantage.\\\extraParagraphSpacing{}